roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Release management/Use an SLB instance to enable a Layer 4 phased release.md

 ## Prerequisites

 -   A cluster is created.
-For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
+For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   A master node is connected by using SSH.
-For more information, see [Use SSH to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use SSH to connect to an ACK cluster.md).
+For more information, see [Use SSH to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use SSH to connect to an ACK cluster.md).

 ## Step 1: Create a deployment

-1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).
+1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane, click **Clusters**.
+2. In the left-side navigation pane of the ACK console, click **Clusters**.

 3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Applications** in the **Actions** column.
 On the page that appears, click the **Deployments** tab.